SAP-samples/logistics-business-network-integration/README.md

 * Case 1: A shipper has already invited you - no additional activity at this step required.
 * Case 2: You had not been yet invited - invitation request to be sent to network enablement validation via email: sap.dsc.network.enablement@sap.com.
 #### C.2 Order the basic membership license
-* After successful completion of step C.1
+After successful completion of step C.1.
+You may watch [this recording](https://sapvideoa35699dc5.hana.ondemand.com/?entry_id=1_87fynq6n) to have the steps explained visually.

-* Please request your productive tenant via following URL:https://www.sapstore.com/solutions/46399/SAP-Logistics-Business-Network%2C-Basic-Membership
+* Please request your productive tenant via following URL: https://www.sapstore.com/solutions/46399/SAP-Logistics-Business-Network%2C-Basic-Membership
 * Using your purchase order number provided in the invitation email sent from network enablement
-* Watch [this recording](https://sapvideoa35699dc5.hana.ondemand.com/?entry_id=1_87fynq6n) to have the steps explained visually.

 #### D. Configuring Productive Tenant